Springfield 3 - Three Women Missing in Missouri

 The story appeared on several national TV shows including Unsolved Mysteries, 48 Hours and America’s Most Wanted (AMW).
 A male tipster called into AMW on New Year’s Eve in 1993 but disconnected when the operator attempted to patch the call through to Springfield Police Department.
 Investigators believe the individual had intimate knowledge of the circumstances surrounding the three women’s disappearance.

 Early on, Robert Craig Cox was a person of interest in the case.
 Cox had served time in Florida on death row for the murder of 19-year-old Sharon Zellers.
-The Florida Supreme Court later over-turned the conviction due to insufficient evidence tying him to the scene.
+The Florida Supreme Court later overturned the conviction due to insufficient evidence tying him to the scene.
 Cox was arrested again in California for a kidnapping that had occurred in 1985.
 After his release, Cox returned to his hometown of Springfield, Missouri after serving time in connection to the kidnapping.
-Janis McCall told news reporters she had knowledge Cox had been working on underground cable near Sherrill’s home at the time of the three women’s disappearances.
+Janis McCall told news reporters she had knowledge Cox had been working on the underground cable near Sherrill’s home at the time of the three women’s disappearances.

 Leaving Missouri, Cox traveled to Texas where police interrogated him about a kidnapping in Plano, Texas.
 Eventually, Cox was arrested in Texas and sentenced to a Texas prison for aggravated robbery.
 While incarcerated in Texas, Cox told a grand jury in 1994, he had been with his girlfriend the evening the women disappeared.
 Despite the girlfriend later coming forward and recanting her initial story, corroborating Cox’s claims in 1995, the grand jury disbands in January 1995.
 Later Robert Keyes, a Springfield New Leader reporter claims Cox told him he knew the women were murdered, buried in Springfield and would never be found.
 Cox remains in prison and not eligible for release until 2025.
 An estimated 5,200 leads later – nothing.